 During ongoing, severe storms, Draper City’s main streets will take precedence for safety reasons.
 Once the storm begins to subside, crews will move on to inner subdivision streets and cul-de-sacs.
 Please be patient as it may take a little longer to reach every street in a major storm.

-High traffic roadways, school zones, hills, arterial and collector roads receive top plowing priority.
+Priority 1: High-traffic roadways, school zones, hills, and arterial and collector roads receive top plowing priority.
 As long as the snow keeps falling, the City's number one priority is to keep the main roads open and passable.
 Once these streets are clear, crews proceed to second- and third-priority streets.

-Streets through residential subdivisions, including roads that connect back to a collector street are second priority.
-Since crews have to clear priority streets first, residential streets may not be plowed until after snowstorm has subsided.
+Priority 2: Streets through residential subdivisions, including roads that connect back to a collector street are second priority.
+Since crews have to clear priority streets first, residential streets may not be plowed until after the snowstorm has subsided.

-Cul-de-sacs, circles and dead-end streets have the lowest priority of snow removal and are cleared last because of low traffic volume on these roads.
+Priority 3: Inner subdivisions, cul-de-sacs, circles, and dead-end streets have the lowest priority of snow removal and are cleared last because of the low traffic volume on these roads.
 This could take 48 hours after a major storm ends.

 Private lanes and private streets are not plowed by Draper City.